SixRQ/primeservice/README.md

 ## Comments/Assumptions for the exercise

 * Although the sample JSON provided in instructions has names starting with an upper case I decided to follow the camel case convention that is standard for JSON names
 * The MockMvc class does not support custom error handlers so an explicit test was added to call the /error endpoint to check the json returned.
-Although this does not return a bad request, passing an invalid initial to the primes endpoint correctly sets the request status in addition to returning the error json.
+Although this test does not return a bad request, passing an invalid initial to the primes endpoint correctly sets the request status in addition to returning the error json.
 This was tested with Postman
 * Performance tests are included and some rudimentary optimisation has been performed by caching results and splitting requests into chunks and running those chunks in multiple threads.
-Sample results from a sample of tests are as follows:
+Results from a sample of tests are as follows:
     * Primes to 100,000
       * 1 thread and no chuncking took approx 2 seconds
       * 100 threads and chuncking to 1,000 took approx 1.5 seconds